General Funding Topics

 Do I have to complete the entire application in one sitting?

-No. Our online system will allow you to save and return to your application in progress.
-Please be aware that you will have one year from the time you begin an online application to finalize and submit it.
+No. Our grant management system will allow you to save and return to your application in progress.
+You will have one year from the time you begin an online application to finalize and submit it.

 Are all fields on the application required?

 Most application questions are required and are marked with an asterisk.
 If a required question does not apply to your organization or request, please indicate such in the response field.
-There are some optional questions.
+The application also contains some optional questions.

 Can I copy and paste information into the online application?